Sepsis 101 for Nurses

 Training Module Description:

-Registered nurses, licensed vocational nurses and nursing
+Registered nurses, licensed vocational nurses and nursing students

 - Demonstrate an understanding of Systemic Inflammatory Response Syndrome (SIRS), sepsis/severe sepsis, and septic shock;